TIBCOSoftware/snappydata/docs/programming_guide.md

  // You can also save the DataFrames to an external table dStream.foreachDataFrame(_.write.insertInto(tableName))
 ```
-The streamTable created in above example can be accessed from snappy-shell and can be queried using ad-hoc SQL queries.
+The streamTable created in the above example can be accessed from snappy-shell and can be queried using ad-hoc SQL queries.

 ### Stream SQL through Snappy-Shell
 Start a SnappyData cluster and connect through snappy-shell :